 Timing is key: It is easy for toddlers to over-indulge in things, especially when they enjoy them.
 Therefore, offer snacks strategically to prevent over-snacking.
 Aim for two to three balanced snacks per day between main meals.

-Avoid over-processed snacks: opt for organic whole-food snacks whenever possible.
+Opt for organic whole-food snacks whenever possible.
 While processed snacks might be convenient, try to limit them because they are often loaded with excess sugar, salt, and unhealthy fats.
-For more information on the benefits of organic, please read our article Organic Baby Food vs Conventional: What’s the Difference?

 Homemade vs. Store-Bought: Homemade snacks are great because you get to control the ingredients.
 However, if you are strapped for time and looking for convenience, ready-to-eat snacks are your best bet.
-However, as you buy store-bought toddler snacks, opt for natural and organic.
-Avoid anything that is overprocessed.
+However, as you buy store-bought toddler snacks, opt for natural and organic where possible.
+Look for products with shorter and simpler ingredient lists as this can indicate they are less heavily processed and are less likely to contain additives and unnecessary ingredients.

 Make sure your toddler is well-hydrated at all times.
 Water is all they need.
-Avoid soft drinks, fruit juices (too much sugar), and flavored milk or water.
+Avoid soft drinks, fruit juices (too much sugar), and flavoured milk or water.

 Toddler Snack Ideas